top of page

 It’s a meditation.
 It’s a mood-lifter.
 It’s a reset button for the soul.

 As we inhale and exhale with reverence, we feel our energy begin to shift.
 Our hearts soften.
 Our thoughts settle.
-The forest does what it’s always done, it heals, humbles, and elevates.
+The forest does what it’s always done: it heals, humbles, and elevates.

 Nature Inspires Compassion

 The more we attune to nature, the more naturally loving-kindness and compassion arise.
-Not as something we have to coherse, but as something that flows.
+Not as something we have to coerce, but as something that flows.
 Sitting quietly in a forest, watching light filter through the leaves, gratitude blooms like a wildflower.

 And from that gratitude comes stillness.
 Joy.
 Peace.